cseelhoff/RimThreaded/README.md

 And thank you to others in Rimworld community who have posted their bug findings!

 Coding:
+Big thanks to JoJo for his continued help bug fixing and adding mod compatibility!
-Big thanks to Kiame Vivacity for all of his help! including fixing the sound issue that was driving me nuts!
+Big thanks to Kiame Vivacity for his help with fixing sound!
-Thank you bookdude 13 for your many bugfixes!
+Thank you bookdude13 for your many bugfixes!
-Thank you to Ataman for helping me fix the LVM deep storage bug
+Thank you to Ataman for helping me fix the LVM deep storage bug!

 Logo:
 Thank you ArchieV1 for the logo! https://github.com/ArchieV1